satish-vishwanadula/Our-first-repository/README.md

 # Our-first-repository
 This is my intro to  github
 I have edited the file.
+gGit and Github edited local machine